Chlamydia STD Testing

 You need ANSWERS to your sexual health concerns . . .

 Chlamydia is the most common bacterial sexually transmitted infection.
 Testing for chlamydia uses a sample of body fluid to see whether the pathogens exist.
 If left untreated, Chlamydia can be very harmful and may cause serious fertility problems.
-Chlamydia has minimal and often unnoticeable symptoms, so if you've practiced unsafe sex and suspect infection, get tested now.
+Chlamydia has minimal and often unnoticeable symptoms, so if you've practiced unsafe sex and suspect infection.

 Lab Test: Urine Specimen